 Plenary sessions examine some of the most critical issues in aerospace today:

-- Opening session with Charles F. Bolden Jr. and Winston A. Beauchamp
+- Opening session with Charles F. Bolden Jr., Winston A. Beauchamp, and Steve Jurvetson

-- Next Stop: Mars with William H. Gerstenmaier and Abhi Tripathi
+- Next Stop: Mars with Michael Barratt, Guy Beutelschies, John Elbon, William H. Gerstenmaier, Abhishek Tripathi, and Julie Van Kleeck

 The Forum 360 panel discussions build on the themes and discussions of each day’s opening plenary session, adding a layer of content and context that enhances the value of your forum experience.
 These discussions also give you time to interact with industry leaders in more intimate settings, enabling meaningful communication, and stimulating greater insight into the critical issues of the day.
 Sessions: